Why is this survey taking place?

 I've lost my questionnaire, can you send me another copy?

 You can complete the survey online using the details printed on the front of the letter.
 We will send two copies of the postal questionnaire with the third letter.
+If you have misplaced your copy, we unfortunately cannot resend them.
+However, you will still have the option of completing the survey online using the login details on the front of the letter.

 Do I need to send the letter back?